GithHub-Vedant/E-commerce-website-ReactJS/README.md

 **Q: What makes this e-commerce site responsive?**
 A: The site uses CSS media queries, flexible grids, and scalable units (%, em, rem) to adapt to different screen sizes.
 All components are tested on various devices to ensure optimal display.

+**Q: How does the shipping calculation work?**
+A: The site implements a dynamic shipping calculation system where orders $1000 or greater qualify for free shipping, while orders under $1000 have a fixed $50 shipping fee.
+This encourages larger purchases while covering shipping costs for smaller orders.

+**Q: What is the GST policy?**
+A: A fixed $15 GST is applied to all orders regardless of the order amount, providing a simple and transparent tax structure for customers.

 ## Screenshots